vitiral/fiction-civboot/README.md

 This repository contains Civboot related fiction written by Garrett Berg.
 This fiction is currently completely free to read but retains its creative license.
-If you wish to make edits or suggestions please open an issue!

 ## Story
 The story is currently published in a semi-episodic manner.
-A possible order to read them is below:
+A possible order to read them is below.

+> This work is **in progress**.
+Updates may be published, edited, modified or
+> removed by the author in any order without warning.
+The work is completely
+> free to read while it is hosted on this site.

 Underground (T - 2 months)
 - [Toll Underground 1](toll/underground1.md)